Are you looking for How to File your Tax forms? Go here!

 Tax Preparation Program

 UFIC provides international students and scholars with a free international federal/8843 tax return preparation program known as Sprintax.
-It is made available each spring in the beginning of February through a secure portal.
+It is made available each spring by the beginning of February through a secure portal.
 UFIC will disseminate additional information to students and scholars about accessing the portal once it has been activated.
 The program has a built in feature that will help calculate the substantial presence period and will inform the user of the appropriate tax filing classification to use.
 Generally persons in the U.S. must have the tax return filed with the IRS by the tax deadline each year, which typically occurs on April 15th or the next business day if April 15th occurs on a weekend.
-In addition to the SprinTax program, students and scholars are provided with additional resources for help with tax filing.
+In addition to the Sprintax program, students and scholars are provided with additional resources for help with tax filing.
 Information about these is made available closer to the tax filing period each year.

 Taxes - U.S. Tax Information for Nonresident Aliens